HOW TO STORE BILTONG

 The best way to store biltong to keep it fresh and tasty is to keep it in a location where it is dry, and the air can circulate around it.

-Learning 3 different ways how to store biltong is vital to ensure the flavour and tastes remain, making it delicious to eat time after time.
+Learn 3 different ways how to store biltong to ensure the flavour and tastes remain, making it delicious to eat time after time.

-Biltong is a natural product and is best stored naturally.
+Biltong is a natural product made from meat and spices and is best stored naturally.

 You can use the following methods to store it: